What You Need to Know about Social Security Disability

 Don’t worry.
 Your attorney will be there to help you if you forget something or don’t bring out the necessary details at your administrative hearing.

 At Brooks Law Group, PA, we prefer to be called in on a Social Security Disability claim right at the beginning so that we can advise you and help to protect your rights throughout the Social Security process.
+That’s because we know if we start then, we can get you the best results possible.
 We can assist you at both the initial application stage and at the reconsideration stage, as well as at your formal hearing with the Administrative Law Judge.

 - Help you obtain the proper reports from your physicians and specialists.